-Repeated failure to report to work on time may result in appropriate informal and/or formal discipline as set forth below:
+Repeated failure to report to work on time may result in appropriate discipline as set forth below:

-- (a) For the first time in a six (6) month period, a Memorandum of Discussion (informal). - (b) For the second time within a six (6) month period, a Letter of Reprimand (formal). - (c) For any subsequent time within a six (6) month period, suspension from work; or at any time four (4) or more incidents occur within a six (6) month period, the employees may be discharged (formal).
+- (a) For the first time in a six (6) month period, a Memorandum of Discussion. - (b) For the second time within a six (6) month period, a Letter of Reprimand.

+(c) For any subsequent time within a six (6) month period, suspension from work; or at any time four (4) or more incidents occur within a six (6) month period, the employees may be discharged.